 Madelaine Nunn is a Melbourne-based actor, writer and theatre maker, graduating from the VCA in 2015 with a Bachelor of Fine Arts (Theatre Practice).
 Madelaine is the 2018 recipient of the Rebel Wilson Theatremaker Scholarship and was the 2014 recipient of the Irene Mitchell Award for an outstanding actor.
 Since graduating Madelaine has been nominated for two Green Room Awards and cofounded the female led theatre company, Three Birds Theatre.
 Madelaine has written for, and performed in many theatre festivals including, Poppy Seed Theatre Festival, CRACK, Metanoia, the Adelaide Fringe, Melbourne Fringe and has toured multiple times with Regional Arts Victoria.

 Artistic Director Sarah Sutherland

-Sarah Sutherland completed a Bachelor of Arts majoring in Psychology (University of Melbourne) before studying acting at the National Theatre Drama School.
-In 2007, Sarah completed her Masters (RMIT) in integrated drama and therapeutic methods.
+Sarah Sutherland completed a Bachelor of Arts majoring in psychology and literature (University of Melbourne) before studying acting at the National Theatre Drama School.
+In 2007, Sarah completed her Masters (RMIT) with first class honours in integrated drama and therapeutic methods.
 Sarah is an ensemble member of Red Stitch Actors Theatre, and has worked extensively as an actor in theatre, film and television.
-Her most recent acting credits include the award winning Red Sky Morning for Red Stitch, Dead Man’s Cell Phone and The Water Carriers for MTC, and Angry Boys for ABC, BBC, HBO.
+Acting credits include Red Sky Morning, The Realistic Jones and Desert 6.29 pm for Red Stitch, Dead Man’s Cell Phone and The Water Carriers for MTC, and Angry Boys for ABC, BBC, HBO.